Riverdance: Music from the Show

 Riverdance: Music from the Show is an album of the music composed by Bill Whelan for the Riverdance theatrical show, and performed by the show's own musicians and singers.

 Background

 The recording was engineered and mixed at Windmill Lane Studios in 1995.

-In 1997, it won the Grammy Award for Best Musical Show Album for 1996.
+In February 1995, The Irish Times reported that ANÚNA would not appear on the forthcoming soundtrack album despite continuing to perform in the show.
+Bill Whelan said that ANÚNA had not been available on the terms offered, that only one track would have involved the group, and that Seolta had been used on the recording instead; in a separate report published the same day, Michael McGlynn disputed that account, stating that ANÚNA would have appeared on three or more tracks and that he could only conclude that Whelan wanted a different sound.
+The initial 1995 issue of Riverdance: Music from Riverdance the Show credited Seolta on the relevant tracks.
+A revised 1996 issue, Riverdance: Music from the Show, featured Anúna and was released internationally; the album won the Grammy Award for Best Musical Show Album at the 39th Annual Grammy Awards in 1997.

 The album was released five times: in 1995, 1997, 2003, 2005 and 2020, each time with a different cover, sometimes different versions or mixes of the songs, and a slightly different track list.
 Notably, the "Cloudsong" and "Riverdance" segments are placed under one track going by the name of the latter.

 Track listing

 Track listing from the original release in 1995: